Dry Eyes: What Kind of Cure is This?

 In the new theory of cure, there are two basic types of cures.

 At first, the facecloth seemed like an attribute cure.
 Two weeks of heating my eyelids, and I was cured.
 But no, I’m not twenty any more.
 My eyelids are 50 years older than that youngster.
-I can clear the ducts with heat, but they will clog up again in a few days.
+I can clear the ducts with heat, but they clog up again in a few days.
 I need a causal cure.
-I need the process of applying a hot facecloth every few days to maintain the cured state, to prevent my eyes from itching anew.
+I need the process of applying a hot facecloth every few days to maintain the cured state, to prevent my eyes from itching.

 I have a causal cure.
 It’s not in remission, it’s cured.
 If I stop, in a week, or two years, a new case of illness will likely occur.
-As long as I maintain the new process, my itchy eyes are cured.
+As long as I maintain the cure process, my itchy eyes are cured.
 There is little difference between this cure and eating healthy foods to maintain a cure of scurvy, malnutrition, or avoid poisoning.
 Before the illness, no conscious action is needed.
 Once the illness occurs, it must be cured.
 Once cured, the cure must be maintained to maintain the cure.

-However, modern medicine, for all its power, cannot recognize my cured status, nor my curative action as a cure.
-If I were to write a book about curing dry eyes, the publisher would require I insert the standard medical disclaimer “this book does not claim to cure….” that we see today in ALL books written about cures – even those by the most authoritative doctors.
+However, modern medicine, cannot recognize my cured status, nor my curative action as a cure.
+If I were to write a book about curing dry eyes, the publisher might require I insert the standard medical disclaimer “this book does not claim to cure….”
+We see this quote today in almost ALL books written about cures – even those by the most authoritative doctors.

 There is no cure for Itchy Eyes